math-comp/hierarchy-builder/README.md

   topological space and uniform spaces.
 Indeed, 1. all uniform spaces induce a topology, which makes them topological spaces, but 2. all topological groups (groups that are topological spaces such that the addition and opposite are continuous) induce a uniformity, which makes them uniform spaces.
-We explain how to solve this seamingly mutual dependency using the high level HB language, which constitute a step towards the automatic detection and handling of this pattern.
+We solve this seamingly mutual dependency using HB.